pip-services/pip-services-docs/content/en/toolkit/recipes/messaging/_index.md

 ### Introduction

+This tutorial will help you understand how and when to use the MemoryMessageQueue component.
+First, it explains the basics of this component and the necessary pre-requisites.
+Then, it explains how to create a message receiver and an instance of the MemoryMessageQueue, add a listener to it, send and receive a message, and close the component.
+It ends by summarizing the learned points in a single program and wrapping up the concepts seen in this tutorial.

 ### The MemoryMessageQueue component

+This component provides a message queue that can be used within a process to send and receive messages.
+It is usually used for testing purposes.

 #### Pre-requisites

+In order to use this component, we need to import it first.
+The following command shows how to do this:

 #### Message receiver

+Following this, we create a message receiver that prints a customized message once a message is received.

 #### Creating a MemoryMessageQueue component

+The next step is to create an instance of the MemoryMessageQueue class and open it.
+The following code shows how to do this:

 #### Creating a listener

+Now, we need to create a listener that waits for messages arriving at the queue.
+In order for this process not to collide with the message sending, we create it in a separate thread.
+The following code explains how this is done:

 #### Sending a message

+After creating a listener, we send a message to the queue.
+For this, we use a MessageEnvelope component, which allows us to add extra information to the message such as a correlationId and a message type.
+The following code explains how this can be done:

 #### Receiving a message

+After sending the message, the listener receives it and the message receiver prints out the following text:

 #### Closing the MemoryMessageQueue

+After using the memory queue, we close it to free resources.
+The following code shows how to do this:

 #### Final code

+Now, we can summarize the learned points in a single program.
+The code below shows the result of this review:

 #### Wrapping up